rentilt/structure_identification_of_nds/README.md

-# structure_identification_of_nds

-Clean code of the product from my Master Thesis: <br> **"STRUCTURE IDENTIFICATION OF
-NETWORKED DYNAMICAL SYSTEMS
-UNDER PARTIAL OBSERVABILITY AND COLORED
-NOISE VIA MACHINE LEARNING TOOLS"**
+# STRUCTURE IDENTIFICATION OF NETWORKED DYNAMICAL SYSTEMS UNDER PARTIAL OBSERVABILITY AND COLORED NOISE VIA MACHINE LEARNING TOOLS

+Clean code from my Master thesis focusing on **Networked Dynamical Systems** and **Machine Learning**.
+We extracted **features** from the time series data and used a **CNN** to classify each pair of nodes as connected or disconnected.

 ## Goal
 Infer the topology of the graph of NDS (Networked Dynamical Systems) from the activity of the nodes (time series)